splytanalytics/splyt-cpp/readme.md

 Installation complete, continue to the [Overview](#overview) section to get started with coding.

 ### Windows
+There are two options for building with windows, as shown below.
+The [libcurl library](http://curl.haxx.se/libcurl/) Windows build is distributed with this SDK.

+##### Cygwin and MinGW
-Build the DLL to include in your application.
+Build the DLL and static library to include in your application.
 This can only be built on a Windows system.
 ```
 make win
 ```
-It will build the file and place it in "lib/libsplyt.dll", link the file with your compiler along with the Splyt header files located in "src", "platform/curl", and "vendor".
-Then include the needed header:
+It will build the files and place them in "lib/libsplyt.dll" and "lib/libsplyt.a".
+You must then link the ".a" file with your compiler.
+Then link "libcurl.a" and "libcurldll.a" located in "projects/visual-studio/vendor/curl".
+After that include the Splyt header and vendor header files located in "src", "platform/curl", "projects/visual-studio/vendor", and "vendor".
+Examples for this are shown in the Makefile for building the unit tests.

+Finally include the needed header in your code:
 ```c++
 #include "splyt.h"
 ```
+Installation complete, continue to the [Overview](#overview) section to get started with coding.

+##### Visual Studio
+A Visual Studio 2010 project is included in this repo that builds the required DLL and lib file, if you have a version later than 2010 you can update the project to your version through the Project menu.
+Once that is done you can continue with these steps:

+1. In the project you are wishing to integrate with go to File->Add->Existing Project.
+2. Navigate to the splyt-cpp directory and find the Visual Studio project LibSplyt located in projects/visual-studio.
+3. To your existing project, add the LibSplyt project as a Project Dependency.
+4. Go to the properties of your existing project, then Configuration Properties->VC++ Directories
+5. Add the following folders to the Include Directories:
+    -projects/visual-studio/vendor
+    -vendor
+    -src
+    -platform/curl
+6. Add the folder in which LibSplyt will be compiling to in the Library Directories field.
+7. Go to Configuration Properties->Linker->Input and add libsplyt.lib to Additional Dependencies.
+8. You should now be able to add "#include splyt.h" into your code and begin programming with the API.
+10. When LibSplyt is built it will copy the required libcurl dlls to the $(OutputDir) macro.

 Installation complete, continue to the [Overview](#overview) section to get started with coding.

 ### Source Install
 The instructions above involve building the libary into an shared object for use, but that is not neccessary if you just want to build/compile the project directly into your application by including the source and header files in your project.
 The required files are located in "src", "platform/curl", and "vendor".